-Chief Justice and four Associate Justices.
 Sec.
-9. There shall be two terms of the Supreme Court held at the seat of Government of the State in each year, commencing on the first Monday in January, and first Monday in June, and continuing as long as the public interest may Sec.
-10. The Supreme Court shall have juris-
+8. The Supreme Court shall consist of a met Justice and four Associate Justices Sec.
+9. There shall be two terms of the Supreme Court held at the seat of Government of the State in each year, commencing on the first Monday in January, and first Monday in June, and continuing as long as the public interest may